 House-Museum of Alexei Tolstoy includes wood building, outbuildings and a small garden in the historical centre of Samara.
 The estate was built in the years 1881-1882.
 Home furnishings of the rooms put the visitor in the atmosphere of a provincial town of XIX-XX centuries.
 An interesting fact about this place is that balls and parties in the style of those times are still held in this house-museum.

 Klodt Mansion and Children’s Art Gallery.
 The mansion of Ivan Klodt is one of the most unusual houses of Samara.
 This mansion was built by a rich Samara merchant Ivan Klodt in the late XIX century.

-The house was designed in the style of German Renaissance with weathervanes, towers and balconies, and due to its outstanding exterior it eclipsed all the mansions of the old Samara.
+The house was designed in the style of German Renaissance with weathervanes, towers and balconies.
+Due to its outstanding exterior, it eclipsed all the mansions of the old Samara.

-In 1990 the building was occupied by Children’s art gallery.
-The funds of the gallery consist of over 19000 items, including more than 12,000 works of children from different countries, samples of decorative applied and folk art, dolls of the nations of the world, items of ancient life.
+Since1990, the building has been occupied by Children’s art gallery.
+The funds of the gallery consist of over 19000 items – including more than 12,000 works of children from different countries, samples of decorative applied and folk art, dolls of the nations of the world, items of ancient life.

-The gallery represents several types of Museum: architectural monument and museum of ancient life, the exhibition of children’s art, garden museum, the museum under the open sky.
-The gallery exhibits not only children’s but also adults’ works, which are able to form the art taste of the child.
+The gallery represents several types of Museums: architectural monument and museum of ancient life, the exhibition of children’s art, garden museum and the museum under the open sky.
+The gallery exhibits not only children’s but also adults’ works, which are thus able to form the art taste of the child.

 Book Best Hotel Deal Here